ippc/ippcdj/readme.md

 ## Things to do

+- Merge our current work and update dev.ippc.int
+- Custom forum list page at /forum (lists 1st level of all subpages)
+- Country pages:
+    - Prevent hidden report titles from appearing in search results
+    - Country RSS feeds
+- Author field for publications
 - Start from Dj 1.6.5 (1.7?) and Mezzanine 3.1.5
 - The All Our Users Database.
 Two options:
     1. Create[Single Sign-On](https://docs.djangoproject.com/en/1.5/topics/auth/customizing/) (see also [this](https://meta.discourse.org/t/sso-example-for-django/14258) and [this](https://github.com/Bouke/django-federated-login/tree/master/example)) and **[this](https://gist.github.com/kenbolton/4946936)** - a separate Accounts database to be used by all IPPC-related apps for authentication and authorization.
 The database should contain two tables: